oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 ***This section outlines how you may and may not use our products, services and such offerings from the oreohive organisation.***

-You may use our products, services (including tools, apps, and other such programs) and experiences only for lawful purposes and in accordance with these Terms & Ethics of Use.
+You may use our products, services (including tools, apps, and other such programs) and experiences only for lawful purposes and in accordance with these oreohive Source No-AI-Training License.

-We are able to reasonably dictate what is in compliance with our Terms & Ethics of Use, and what is not.
+We are able to reasonably dictate what is in compliance with our oreohive Source No-AI-Training License, and what is not.

-What we mean by this is that we may declare something in violation of these Terms & Ethics of Use, but only with reasoning we feel is legitimately fair, reasonable, in good faith, and in compliance with a given legitimate interpretation of the Terms & Ethics of Use.
+What we mean by this is that we may declare something in violation of these oreohive Source No-AI-Training License, but only with reasoning we feel is legitimately fair, reasonable, in good faith, and in compliance with a given legitimate interpretation of the oreohive Source No-AI-Training License.

-Additionally, should something be in violation of our Terms & Ethics of Use, we reserve the right to act on our own accordance and, ultimately, refuse to or decide not to act accordingly in penalising the offending party, product, service or provision.
+Additionally, should something be in violation of our oreohive Source No-AI-Training License, we reserve the right to act on our own accordance and, ultimately, refuse to or decide not to act accordingly in penalising the offending party, product, service or provision.

-A perceived ‘failure’, unwillingness or inability to act in defence of our Terms & Ethics of Use, or a perceived ‘failure’, unwillingness or inability to penalise or act against (legally or otherwise) a party, product, service or provision in violation of our Terms & Ethics of Use, should NOT be considered a waiver or formal, official or legal excuse or pardon of the violating party, product, service, content or material, or the discontinuation of (or ceasing of the enforcement of) a given term, clause, sentence, phrase, rule or guideline stated in these Terms & Ethics of Use.
+A perceived ‘failure’, unwillingness or inability to act in defence of our oreohive Source No-AI-Training License, or a perceived ‘failure’, unwillingness or inability to penalise or act against (legally or otherwise) a party, product, service or provision in violation of our oreohive Source No-AI-Training License, should NOT be considered a waiver or formal, official or legal excuse or pardon of the violating party, product, service, content or material, or the discontinuation of (or ceasing of the enforcement of) a given term, clause, sentence, phrase, rule or guideline stated in these oreohive Source No-AI-Training License.

-### In agreeing with or agreeing to to these Terms & Ethics of Use, you agree not to use any of our (the oreohive organisation’s) products, services or experiences:
+### In agreeing with or agreeing to to these oreohive Source No-AI-Training License, you agree not to use any of our (the oreohive organisation’s) products, services or experiences:

 1. In any way that violates any applicable national or international law or regulation.
 2. For the purpose of exploiting, harming, or attempting to exploit or harm minors in any way by exposing them to inappropriate content or otherwise.